Military Scholarships: How Veterans and Families Can Pay for College

 Best Scholarships for Military Veterans

-• Pat Tillman Foundation Scholarship: The Pat Tillman Foundation Scholarship is a merit-based scholarship program that’s available to active duty and veteran military service members, including their current or surviving spouses.
-The average recipient receives approximately $10,000 per academic year and awards are renewable as long as you maintain eligibility requirements.
+• Pat Tillman Foundation Scholarship: This is a merit-based scholarship available to active duty and veteran military service members, including current or surviving spouses.
+The average recipient receives approximately $10,000 per academic year.

-• AMVETS Scholarships: AMVETS Scholarships are a need-based program that’s open to veterans, active duty, and National Guard and Reserve service members and their families.
-The maximum award is $12,000.
-Applicants must be studying toward an undergraduate degree and meet other eligibility requirements.
+• AMVETS Scholarships: This need-based program is open to veterans, active-duty personnel, National Guard and Reserve members, and their families.
+Offering awards up to $12,000, the program requires applicants to pursue an undergraduate degree and meet specific eligibility criteria.

 Grants for Veterans